Eddie Hobbs: Public commentary and controversies

-Vaccination Passports controversy
+Vaccination passport controversy

 On 29 June 2021, Hobbs tweeted "badges so the terrified can identify the unvaccinated among us"; the tweet included a Star of David.
 The Auschwitz-Birkenau State Museum replied that comparing the Holocaust to COVID-19 vaccines "that saves human lives is a sad symptom of moral and intellectual decline".
 Hobbs deleted the initial tweet and in response tweeted "Vaccine Passports instead of antigen testing is morally the wrong move", describing it as a "slippery slope".
-He campaigned intensively using Twitter on two issues, the use of vaccine passports to segregate Irish people and vaccinating healthy children at lower risk to Covid than to the vaccines.
+He campaigned on Twitter on two issues: the use of vaccine passports and the vaccination of healthy children.

-On 20 May 2024 Hobbs read The Killarney Declaration about rising totalitarianism outside the Global Economic Summit addressed by the Director General of the World Health Organisation.
+Media views

-December 2024 Hobbs published Breaking the Silence on the Return of Totalitarianism a free e-book and embarked on a series of free open public meetings in Cork, Dublin-Meath and Athlone drawing over two thousand to his presentation.
-He has described the Irish mainstream media as the North Korea of Europe in an interview with Steve Bannon and focuses on Agnogenesis, manufactured ignorance from propaganda, the diminution in critical thinking and the takeover of stakeholder capitalism in Irish policymaking.
+In an interview with Steve Bannon, Hobbs described the Irish mainstream media as "the North Korea of Europe".
+Hobbs has argued that Irish media engages in what he terms "agnogenesis", or the manufactured production of ignorance through propaganda, and has criticised what he describes as a diminution in critical thinking and the influence of stakeholder capitalism in Irish policymaking.

-In advance of the Irish Presidential Election November 2025 Hobbs released commentary pointing to one Supreme Court referral over 14yrs by the sitting President of Ireland.